 We have over 20 years’ experience of running Family and Systemic Therapy courses.
-We run the full range of professional training courses in Systemic Practice and Family Therapy: Foundation, Intermediate, PG Cert, Qualifying levels / MSc, and Systemic Supervision.
-You can download a Course Overview for courses leading to qualification as a Systemic Psychotherapist/Family Therapist here.
+We run the full range of professional training courses in Systemic Practice and Family Therapy: Foundation, Intermediate, PG Cert, Qualifying levels / MSc, and Advanced Training in Systemic Supervision.

 In addition we provide bespoke systemic training for professional groups such as child and adolescent mental health services, youth offending teams, psychiatry, social care or the voluntary sector.